 Leisure Suit Larry Goes Looking for Love (In Several Wrong Places) is my favourite bad game.
 And when I mean bad, I really mean a game with horrible design choices, which contain almost, if not everything, a designer can put in an adventure game in order to make it as frustrating as possible.
-As far design goes, Larry 2 is the worst game Al Lowe has done on his career.
+As far design goes, Larry 2 is the worst game Al Lowe has done in his career.
 I never did manage to complete the game without a walkthrough and I honestly wonder how anyone could have done so, as it has so many things about it that feel like Al Lowe flipping a virtual middle finger to the player, while Sierra did a mint on selling the official hint books.

 |Remember kids: don't try to move in after one night of drunken sex.
 That ain't cool.|

 But dollar ain't much, so wander some more and Larry finds himself from a Quickie Mart, from where he buys a lottery ticket, with random numbers, which he then takes to the TV-station in order to enter in a TV-lotto show.
-The puzzle, and the joke here is, that there's no puzzle.
-The receptionist has a bad eye sight, so she isn't able to read Larry's ticket.
-She gives you the right lotto numbers and all you need to do is type those 6 numbers back to her..
+The puzzle and the joke here is, that there's no puzzle.
+The receptionist has a bad eyesight, so she isn't able to read Larry's ticket.
+She gives you the right lotto numbers and all you need to do is type those 6 numbers back to her.

 |Speed 2: Cruise Control|

 Also, at this point, Larry enters to a plot, of which he is fully oblivious of during his whole adventure.
 By another mistake he receives an instrument called Onklunk, which has a microfiche hidden inside of it.
 After this, there's KGB agents as well as henchettes of Dr Nonookee after Larry, but as said, he himself is oblivious about that.